 It is also conjectured in line with the proposed methodological tool that analysing the above three indicators the relationship of the examined law enforcement large-scale IT system with social beneficiality can be determined.
 Since it is a double conjecture, i.e. indirect inference, it shall be challenged to be proven.
-Testing this projection capacity, the tool is applied to comparable law enforcement large-scale IT systems planned to operate in the area of freedom, security and justice.
+Testing this projection capacity, the tool is applied to comparable planned and other, related law enforcement large-scale IT systems operating in the area of freedom, security and justice.